elvizcacho/mr-ed/README.md

 # Mr. Ed
-Easiest way to subscribe to Mercadoni's events
+Easiest way to subscribe to Mercadoni's events.

 ## How to use